-St Columcille's Hospital achieved over 85% compliance in one of the seven core criteria of Service Delivery Standard 4.
+The Adelaide and Meath Hospital incorporating the National Children's Hospital achieved over 85% compliance in two of the seven core criteria of Service Delivery Standard 4.

-St Columcille's Hospital must build on its improvements in order to provide safe, efficient and effective hygiene services.
+The Adelaide and Meath Hospital incorporating the National Children's Hospital must continue to improve its performance in order to provide safe, efficient and effective hygiene services.